Follow John DeAngelis, Brooks Guru for the New England region, as he uses insights from the Boston Marathon to help you prep for in-person races.

 Be weather-prepared.
 If the weather is cold or rainy, be sure to have ponchos, and any other waterproof running gear.
 Bring a couple of garbage bags to sit on or foil wraps from a previous race.

 Bring snacks and hydration.
 There will likely be light snacks available at most races, but stick to what you know.
 Never try anything new on race day.

 Know your wave and be ready to line up at the right time

 The Boston Marathon begins on a narrow road and drops like a rollercoaster.
 The first significant spectator hangout you’ll pass after the start is at kilometre 3: TJ’s Food and Spirits, a popular biker bar.

 It’s easy to ride the wave at the beginning of any race, but stay in the middle and let the faster runners pass on the edges.

 Resist temptation!
-Don’t get caught up in the excitement and try not to pass in the first mile.
+Don’t get caught up in the excitement and try not to pass in the first kilometre.

 Remember your strategy and pacing.

 The Boston course flattens out a bit around the 10K mark.
 If you went out too fast in the beginning, you should start settling in and focus on your pacing.
 In Framingham, you’ll also cross the first of seven sets of railroad tracks.
 Then the course undulates as you run around Lake Cochituate and at kilometre 20, you’ll hit Wellesley College, affectionately known as “The Scream Tunnel.”
 Because of the way the course bends, you’ll be able to hear the celebrated shrieks of the school's students and their friends well before you get to them.

 Next up is Newton Fire Station at kilometre 28 where, for the first time in the race, the course takes a sharp right turn onto Commonwealth Ave. and the first of the Newton Hills.
 The second hill will take you past the Johnny Kelley statue on the left side of the street.